 The deeds to my house can not be found.
 The solicitors who handled the conveyancing in Fenton 10 years ago have long since closed.
 What are my next steps?

 Gone are the days when you need to have the physical official documentation to prove you are the registered proprietor of land or premises, given that the Land Registry hold details of all registered land or property electronically.

 Yesterday I discovered that there is a flying freehold element on a property I put an offer in a fortnight ago in what was supposed to be a quick, no chain conveyancing.
 Fenton is the location of the property.
 Can you shed any light on this issue?

 Flying freeholds in Fenton are unusual but are more likely to exist in relation to terraced houses.
 Even where you use a solicitor outside Fenton you must be sure that your lawyer goes through the deeds diligently.
 Your lender may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Fenton may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold residence.

 I was advised by a couple of local property agents in Fenton to get a quote from a solicitor on your site.
 Is there a financial upside for Estate Agents to market your site ahead of another?

-We refuse to give any commission for sending work our way.
-We thought it would be too underhand to pay a commission as a client could think, ‘Why is the agent getting a kickback?
-Why aren’t I receiving any benefit too?’
+We don’t offer any referral fee for directing people our way.
+We thought it would be too underhand to pay a commission because home movers will think, ‘How come the agent getting a kickback?
+Why am I not receiving any benefit too?’
 So we decided to step away from that.